Ferdinand Graf zu Firmian1

 Frances Hélène Forbes Beckwith was the daughter of Hon.
 N. M. Beckwith.2 She married Francis Dudley Leigh, 3rd Baron Leigh of Stoneleigh, son of William Henry Leigh, 2nd Baron Leigh of Stoneleigh and Lady Caroline Amelia Grosvenor, on 29 November 1890.1 She died on 28 April 1909, without issue.1

 From 29 November 1890, her married name became Leigh.
-As a result of her marriage, Frances Hélène Forbes Beckwith was styled as Baroness Leigh of Stoneleigh on 21 October 1905.
+After her marriage, Frances Hélène Forbes Beckwith was styled as Baroness Leigh of Stoneleigh on 21 October 1905.

 Citations